-CAST, in partnership with the University of Massachusetts-Amherst, the Collaborative for Educational Services (CES), and the Department of Youth Services (DYS) is creating and testing an innovative new model for teaching science to incarcerated youth.
+CAST, in partnership with the University of Massachusetts-Amherst, the Collaborative for Educational Services (CES), and the Department of Youth Services (DYS) created and tested an innovative new model for teaching science to incarcerated youth.

 The project applies Universal Design for Learning principles to science curriculum in order to make it more accessible, engaging, and effective for diverse learners.
 The new model will help incarcerated youth: